New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Choosing between term and permanent life insurance depends on several factors:

-• How long you need coverage: If you need lifelong coverage, a permanent policy works better.
+• How long you need coverage: If you need lifelong coverage, a permanent policy may work better for you.
 However, a term policy may be best if you only need coverage for a specific timeframe.

-• Budget: Term life insurance is affordable and offers the most death benefit per dollar.
+• Budget: Term life insurance can be reasonably priced and may offer the most death benefit per dollar.
 But if you have a larger life insurance budget, permanent life insurance may be worth the investment.

 • Financial planning needs: Those who need additional wealth-building vehicles, such as people who have maxed out retirement accounts, may consider permanent life insurance.
-It offers loved ones financial protection and allows you to build cash value tax-deferred.
+It helps offer loved ones financial protection and allows you to build cash value tax-deferred.

 When should I get life insurance?